nouwatinjacob/book-a-meal/README.md

 - Authenticated users (customers) should be able to see their order history
 - Admin (Caterer) should be able to see order history
 - The application should be able to host more than one caterer.
-- Authenticated users (customers) should be able to get notifications when the menu for the day has been set

 ## Technologies